Operation Hands Up

 lines, and he again objected, stating that they limited iniative and

-citing the potential to harm troop morale if the men discovered that
+could harm troop morale if the men discovered that

 they were behind schedule, but Monty assured everyone that the phase